Table of Contents

 Did you know that cocoa powder contains caffeine, like coffee and tea?
 Do you want to learn interesting facts about caffeine in cocoa powder?
 Here we present the complete and exciting information about cacao caffeine content that you must know:

-Does cocoa powder have high caffeine?
+Does cocoa powder has a high caffeine?

 The level of caffeine in cocoa powder may be higher than that in coffee.
 According to a study published in the Journal of Caffeine Research, specific varieties of cocoa powder have about 20-80% more caffeine content per weight than some varieties of coffee.
 These findings suggest consumers to choose the right type of cocoa powder according to their daily consumption needs.